Sciaenidae: Croaking mechanism

 A notable trait of sciaenids is the ability to produce a "croaking" sound.
-However, the pitch and use of croaking varies species to species.
+However, the pitch and use of croaking varies from species to species.
 The croaking ability is a distinguishing characteristic of sciaenids.
 The croaking mechanism is used by males as a mating call in some species.

 To produce the croaking sound, special muscles vibrate against the swim bladder.
 These muscles are called sonic muscle fibres, and run horizontally along the fish's body on both sides around the swim bladder, connected to a central tendon that surrounds the swim bladder ventrally.
 These sonic muscle fibres are repeatedly contracted against the swim bladder to produce the croaking sound that gives drum and croaker their common name, effectively using the swim bladder as a resonating chamber.
 The sciaenids' large swim bladder is more expansive and branched than other species, which aids in the croaking.
 In some species the sonic muscle fibres are only present in males.
 These muscles strengthen during the mating season and are allowed to atrophy the rest of the time, deactivating the croaking mechanism.
 In other species, most notably the Atlantic croaker, the croaking mechanism is present in both sexes and remains active year-round.
 These species are thought to use croaking for communication, such as announcing hazards and location when in turbid water.